shadowman-lab/shadowman.reports/roles/build_report_linux_patch/README.md

 build_report_linux_patch
 ========

-Installs Apache and creates a report based on facts from Linux patching
+Installs Apache and creates a report based on facts from RHEL patching.
+Could be expanded for patching other Linux distros but would require reviewing json output

 Requirements
 ------------